marcusoftnet/marcusoftnet.github.io/_posts/2011-12-29-what-is-agile.md

 Our industry loves and craves tools, guidelines, and best practices.
 We long for a short, sweet description that says, “Do this, and your software development project will succeed.”
 A [silver bullet](http://en.wikipedia.org/wiki/Silver_bullet) – even though [Brooks’ 1986 paper](http://en.wikipedia.org/wiki/No_Silver_Bullet) told us no such thing exists.

 We know this, don’t we?
-We’re just hoping… Oh, we hope sooo much.
-Like people still searching for a diet (only bananas, low carb high fat, pills, TV-shop), when we know that the answer is to eat less and work out more.
+We’re just hoping… Oh, we hope soo much.
+Like people still searching for a diet (only bananas, low carbon-high fat, pills, TV-shop), when we know that the answer is to eat less and work out more.
 It works every time.
 But we’re still hoping – maybe this blue pill will do the trick.

 This longing for a quick fix explains the failure of many software methodologies and processes.
 For instance, [RUP](http://en.wikipedia.org/wiki/IBM_Rational_Unified_Process) was not intended to be used as many people used it.
 Nothing in RUP said to have year-long iterations.
 It explicitly mentioned that documentation templates were just that – templates to be modified.
 Yet we used all of them and all the headings, just to be sure.